ballerina-platform/ballerina-dev-website/.github/ISSUE_TEMPLATE/type_bug.md

 > The versions that are affected by the issue.

 ## Related website/documentation area
-> Uncomment the relevant area out of the following.
+> Add/Uncomment the relevant area out of the following.

 <!--Area/BBEs-->
 <!--Area/HomePageSamples-->